programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 In this lesson you will be introduced to the basics of what version control and understand why it is useful.
 You will implement version control for a plain text document using [GitHub Desktop](https://desktop.github.com/).
 By the end of this lesson you should understand:
 * what version control is and why it can be useful
 * the differences between Git and GitHub
-* how to implement version control using ‘GitHub Desktop’ a Graphical User Interface for GitHub.
+* how to implement version control using ‘GitHub Desktop,’ a Graphical User Interface for GitHub.

 ### Software Requirements
 GitHub desktop is currently only available for Windows and Mac.
 If you use Linux you will probably already be familiar with the command line and will be able to use the command line version of GitHub.